Nimzozo/Ab-Chess/js/abChess-0.1/api_ref.md

 Draw the chess board in the container element.

-Return type : void
+Return type : undefined

 ###### flip()

 Change the orientation of the chess board.

-Return type : void
+Return type : undefined

 ###### getActiveColor()